CodyLiska/team-tracker-demo/_New-Vue-UI/team-tracker-vue/README.md

 - ACTIVITY TABLE
 - [ ] delete button for game outcomes isn't deleting from the table
 - [ ] possible have it update with data from sport easy app
+- SUMMARY PAGES
+- [ ] add a summary page to display all games played

 ## Down the road
-- [ ] implement a better color scheme
+- [ ] implement a better color scheme - TEMPORARY FOR NOW
   - the overall layout
   - bar graph colors
+- [ ] to delete a row from RecentActivity, you have to click into it to diplay a modal, then click the delete button.